|

 16 Dazu muss ergänzt werden, dass nach derzeitiger Rechtslage in Österreich Freie Werknutzungen in Zusammenhang mit DRMs indirekt zulässig sind, da Umgehungen von DRMs nur im Falle einer Urheberrechtsverletzung verboten sind; die aber bei einer Freien Werknutzung nicht vorliegt, daher ist die Umgehung von DRMs etwa für Privatkopien zulässig.
 Die richtlinienkonforme Auslegung würde aber wohl die Anwendung des eingeschränkten Ausnahmenkatalogs der InfoRl. verlangen, ob diese Interpretation vor den Gerichten stand hält wird sich erst zeigen.
 Vgl.
 Michel Walter in Urheberrechtsgesetz UrhGNov 2003, S 167f. §90c 8.

-17 See, for example, extern link http://science.creativecommons.org
+17 See, for example, http://science.creativecommons.org

-18 extern link http://creativearchive.bbc.co.uk
+18 http://creativearchive.bbc.co.uk

 19 A guideline designed to regulate collecting societies' rights to exploit intellectual property is currently being prepared in the EU.
 The commission has long been examining ways to eliminate monopoly-like structures and to make possible competition, at least among the collecting societies themselves.
 A communiqué of the Commission is all that has been released to date; a proposed guideline is expected in the fall.
-See extern link http://www.europa.eu.int/...
+See http://www.europa.eu.int/...

-21 Volker Grassmuck: "Alternative Kompensationssysteme," in *FIfF-Kommunikation 4/04*, extern link http://rayserv.upb.de/fiff/veroeffentlichungen/articles/20044_Grassmuck
+21 Volker Grassmuck: "Alternative Kompensationssysteme," in *FIfF-Kommunikation 4/04*, http://rayserv.upb.de/fiff/veroeffentlichungen/articles/20044_Grassmuck